ttutisani/Xunit.Gherkin.Quick/docs/ignore-scenario.md

 For this, you can use `@ignore` tag.
 You can attach it to any of the elements listed above.
 This tag (just as any other tag) gets inherited. i.e. when you ignore a feature, all scenarios and scenario outlines are ignored under that feature.

-Here is the example of a feature which has 2 elements ignored - examples "of large numbers" under a scenario outline named "Add two numbers with examples", and a scenario named "Add floating point numbers".
+Here is the example of a feature which has 2 elements ignored - examples "of floating point numbers" under a scenario outline named "Add two numbers with examples", and a scenario named "Add floating point numbers".

 ```Gherkin
 Feature: AddTwoNumbers